umich-biostatistics/HPC-R-Examples/README.md

 These are example R and SLURM scripts that can be used to show various methods of running jobs on an HPC cluster.

+The example performs a simple bootstrap analysis on a generated dataset.
+It's a basic example that doesn't require much computational power but can be time-consuming for large datasets or many bootstrap iterations.

 ## Examples

 | Job Type     | Definition                                                                                         |